By Ross Rader, Co-Developer of TabMark

 - Nested collections (superior to Pocket's flat tag system)

-- Full-text search that indexes page content, not just titles
+- Full-text search indexing page content, not just titles

 - Automatic backup and broken link detection